Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/03_Modules.md

 The `(S)` means that the module is a sticky module.

+Next to the `rocm` module you see `(D:5.0.2:5.2.0)`.
+The `D` means that this version of the module, `5.2.3`, is currently the default on the system.
+The two version numbers next to this module show that the module can also be loaded as `rocm/5.0.2` and `rocm/5.2.0`.
+These are two modules that were removed from the system during the last update of the system, but version 5.2.3 can be loaded as a replacement of these modules so that software that used the removed modules may still work without recompiling.

 At the end of the overview the extensions are also shown.
 If this would be fully implemented on LUMI, the list might become very long.
 There is a way in Lmod to hide that output but unfortunately it does not work on LUMI yet due to another bug in the already old version of Lmod.